slabgorb/fantasy-language-maker/README.md

 * related words like "elf" and "elfish" should render words that look like they are related
 * uses nlp to intelligently detect verb prefixes and noun prefixes and suffixes
 * option to append to already-generated list of words so you can start out with the small dictionary and iteratively add onto it with larger or custom dictionaries without overwriting what you already had
+* ability to specify a seed for random number generation
 * Additions to the small dictionary
 * A medium-sized dictionary (from http://www.mieliestronk.com/wordlist.html)
 * A very larger dictionary (from https://github.com/dwyl/english-words)